 Result and discussion

 The results for the flowering parameters revealed that the plant flowering parameters like days to first flowering and number of flowers per cluster were significantly improved by the application of inorganic fertilizers, organic manures and biofertilizers over control.
+Does all varied significantly ????

 The maximum number of flowers per clusters (4.46) was recorded with the treatment T10 (100% RDF + Trichoderma + Pseudomonas fluorescens) as compared to absolute control (1.87).
 The numbers of flower and siliqua were significantly boosted up by supplementation of N fertilizer with Trichodemra-enriched biofertilizers, number of flower cluster in tomato.
-Similar finding was reported by Lo and Lin (2002) in cucumber, luffa and bitter gourd and Vinale et al. (2008) in pepper and tomato.
+(Discuss the reason for maximum and minimum?????)Similar finding was reported by Lo and Lin (2002) in cucumber, luffa and bitter gourd and Vinale et al. (2008) in pepper and tomato.

 The results for the yield parameters revealed that the yield parameters like days to first picking, number of fruits per plant, fruit yield per plant (kg) and fruit length (cm) were significantly improved by the application of inorganic fertilizers, organic manures and biofertilizers over control.